techqueria/website/content/english/communities/_index.md

 ---
 title: Communities
-description: Opportunities to network and connect with other Latinx in Tech.
+description: "Opportunities to network and connect with other Latinx in Tech. 🤗️"
 image: "/assets/img/communities/_index.jpg"
 hideImage: true
 aliases: